Titan sub has heated walls, private toilet and games console controller

 The walls of the sub are also heated as conditions can become extremely cold at such depths.
 Wall mounted lamps are the only source of light on board.

-Unusually though, the sub includes a private toilet for customers at the front of the sub.
-A small curtain is pulled over in use and the pilot turns up the onboard music.
+Unusually though, it includes a private toilet for customers at the front of the sub.
+A small curtain is pulled across when it is in use and the pilot turns up some onboard music.

 However, the company's website does recommend "you restrict your diet before and during the dive to reduce the likelihood that you will need to use the facilities".